Razer Blade Stealth 13 (2018) review

 Price and availability

-Razer’s latest 13 incher kicks off at $1,399 or £1,299 (around AU$2,400).
+Razer’s latest 13 incher kicked off at $1,399 or £1,299 (around AU$2,400) at launch.
 For that you get the same quad-core eighth generation Intel processor that comes standard with every Stealth 13 model.

 But you’ll make do with 8GB of RAM, a 1080p screen and Intel integrated graphics.
 Our review system is the middle option priced at $1,599 Stateside and £1,499 in the UK (around AU$2,700) .
 It’s the strongest value proposition in the Stealth 13 range thanks to upgrades to 16GB of RAM and an Nvidia GeForce MX150 GPU.